 “Does doing this activity or spending time with this person aligned with my values?”

-If your answer is anything but an enthusiastic “yes,” then you probably don’t want to follow through.
-Otherwise, you would hesitate about the decision.
+If your answer is not an enthusiastic “yes,” you probably don’t want to follow through.

-Sometimes, going after what you want may be scary and uncomfortable.
+Going after what you want can be scary and uncomfortable.
 But it’s necessary for you to experience growth and fulfillment.

 Despite feelings of self-doubt and fear, you can choose to act with courage.

-That’s because you come alive when you take risks, when things are uncertain.
-In those instances, you will learn and develop the most.
+That’s because you come alive when you take risks – when things are uncertain.
+In those instances, you will experience the biggest development.

 It’s equivalent to having a crooked spine.
 If your back is not straight, you’ll feel aches.
 However, when each vertebra has been adjusted and put back in its rightful place, you’ll be pain-free.